 I Already Submitted My FAFSA And CSS Profile

-There are few changes that can be made retroactively on the FAFSA.
+There are a few changes that can be made retroactively on the FAFSA.
 The CSS Profile does not allow changes after submission.
 In either case, your best option is to contact the Financial Aid Department at each applicable school to explain your situation and ask for guidance.
+You may need to write a letter of appeals to thoroughly explain the situation and prove your new financial situation.

-If your situation favors a lower EFC from FAFSA than from the CSS Profile, pay close attention to schools that do not require the CSS Profile.
+- If your situation favors a lower Expected Family Contribution from FAFSA than from the CSS Profile, pay close attention to schools that do not require the CSS Profile.
 You may get a better aid package that way.

-Early identification of how you’ll be affected by these rules will help your family make good financial decisions, especially in the prior prior tax year, that may keep the applicable income down for that year.
+- Early identification of how you’ll be affected by these rules will help your family make good financial decisions, especially in the prior tax year, that may keep the applicable income or assets down for that year.
 This is normally the second half of the student’s sophomore year and the first half of junior year.